 Through this course, students will explore their own narrative and those of others in various social and institutional contexts, all the while learning from each others' perspectives and from the practice of dialogue.

 Dialogue is not debate.
 Dialogue requires learning to listen, asking questions of others and oneself, and committing to understanding other perspectives, even those with which we may not agree.
 Students will also explore ways of taking action to create change and bridge differences at the interpersonal and social/community levels.
 In-class learning will be enhanced through readings, films, weekly journal-writing, and a final reflection paper.

-For additional information, see the Spring 2013 Dialogue Sessions descriptions.
+For additional information, see the Fall 2013 Dialogue Sessions descriptions.

 Enroll through Telebears!

 We will accommodate as many students as possible while maintaining an optimal size for the dialogue process.

 The vision for Critical Dialogues Across Differences is to assist in creating a campus community where all of its members feel valued, respected, and appreciated for their distinct qualities, beliefs, and talents.
 Our mission is to create a culturally competent UC Berkeley student community that is poised for leadership in a global society.
 To that end, our Critical Dialogues program focuses on social cognitive and democracy outcomes such as: comfort with conflict, awareness of multiple identities (both personal and social), taking action, and identifying self interest vs. public good in order to achieve this vision(1).

 We are members of the UC Berkeley campus community that want to aid in the realization of this vision.
 The charge for this group of individuals is to facilitate semester long dialogues with Cal students across a wide range of categories, including but not limited to: dialogues across racial, gender, class, sexuality, ability, religious/faith, and political affiliations.

 Mike Bishop, Assistant Director, Cal Corps Public Service Center

 Akirah Bradley, Assistant Dean of Students, Dean of Students